You are listening to the Sean Hannity Radio Show Podcast.

 She was crying.

-I'm like, what do you what is going on here?
+I'm like, what is going on here?

-And I said, All right, here, stop crying.
+And I said, all right, here, stop crying.

-See, they stay like, oh, and then it defocuses them.
+See, they're like, oh, defocuses them.

 So we should all just start crying so you can hand us $100 bills.

-I'll give you a hundred.
+I'll give you $100.

 All you have to do is ask.